Pythia

 “Your blood is warm.”

-She forced a laugh and blew a jet
+She forced a laugh,

-from under dark lashes.
+blew a jet from under dark lashes.

-“I adore Coblenz, kiss me.
+“I adore Coblenz.
+Kiss me.

-She tasted of tobacco and stale mint.
+She tasted of tobacco

 Her bosom swelled,